 If you are interested in partnering on research projects, offering internship opportunities or exchange programs, I would be thrilled to connect with you.

-Xuan Gong, Hanbo Huang, Shiyu Liang# (# corresponding author)
+Xuan Gong, Senmiao Wang, Hanbo Huang, Ruoyu Sun, Shiyu Liang# (# corresponding author)

 We revisit how supervised fine-tuning affects factual knowledge in LLMs, revealing a factuality gap between known and unknown knowledge.
 This gap can be mitigated at inference via in-context learning (ICL) or out-of-distribution prompts.
 Our theoretical and empirical results show that test-time prompts can overshadow fine-tuning data, suggesting ICL can compensate for poor fine-tuning and should be considered in evaluating fine-tuning strategies.

-Xuan Gong, Hanbo Huang, Shiyu Liang# (# corresponding author)
+Xuan Gong*, Hanbo Huang*, Yiran Zhang*, Shiyu Liang# (* equal contribution, # corresponding author)

 We revisit how supervised fine-tuning affects factual knowledge in LLMs, revealing a factuality gap between known and unknown knowledge.
 This gap can be mitigated at inference via in-context learning (ICL) or out-of-distribution prompts.
 Our theoretical and empirical results show that test-time prompts can overshadow fine-tuning data, suggesting ICL can compensate for poor fine-tuning and should be considered in evaluating fine-tuning strategies.